Finding a job in Dubai

 Good to know:

 Note that in the UAE, it is customary to include more personal information in your CV than, for instance, in the US.
-Most CVs will mention age, nationality and include a photo.
+Most CVs will mention age and nationality and include a photo.
 However, this is not a mandatory requirement and can be left out if preferred.

-Together with your CV, it is also recommended to include a cover letter for better chances of standing out.
+Together with your CV, it is also recommended that you include a cover letter for a better chance of standing out.
 A cover letter should focus on why you are interested in the job and what makes you the best candidate for it.
 It's best to compose a separate cover letter for each new job application so that you can make it as specific as possible to the position you are applying for.

 Important: